coffee-dev/crystal-face/README.md

 This is my first ever Connect IQ watch face (please be kind!), so I look forward to your feedback, improving the watch face, and bringing it to more devices.

-Reviews:
-- Video review in Spanish, by Sergio: https://www.youtube.com/watch?v=TZFhnm_y1MM.

 ## What's New

-### 2.4.5
-- Add support for Korean language (thanks to nanbean).
-- 2nd attempt at settings-related crash fix.

-### 2.4.4
-- Add support for Approach® S62, D2 Air, Descent™ Mk2, Garmin Swim™ 2, Rey™, MARQ® Golfer, Venu® Mercedes-Benz Collection, Venu® Sq, Venu® Sq – Music Edition.
-- Fix several settings-related crashes.
-- Update Russian translation (thanks to ya_kazachkov).
-- Correct German translation (thanks to axcro7).
-- Technical update to CIQ 3.2.2 SDK.

-### 2.4.3
-- Putative fix for Venu™ crash on 2.80 firmware.

-### 2.4.2
-- 2nd attempt at fēnix® 5X crash.
-Bug in 15.10 firmware (requiresBurnInProtection incorrectly set to true) identified with invaluable help from jeriveraf.

-### 2.4.1
-- Putative fix for fēnix® 5X series crash.
-Thank you everyone for your patience.

-### 2.4.0
-- Add support for Venu™, with new always-on layout.
-- Add support for MARQ™ Adventurer and Commander.
-- Technical update to CIQ 3.1.5 SDK.

-### 2.3.7
-- Add bespoke fonts and layout for fēnix® 6X.
-- Improve readability of small font for all watches.

-### 2.3.6
-- Technical update to CIQ 3.1.4 SDK.
-Add support for fēnix® 6 series (except fēnix® 6X), Captain Marvel, First Avenger and vívoactive® 4 series.

-### 2.3.5
-- Add support for Forerunner® 45.

-### 2.3.4
-- Fix crash when changing numeric settings (e.g. "Calories Goal") using Connect IQ Store app.

-### 2.3.3
-- New Meter Style options, and new Meter Digits Style setting.
-- Fix issue when setting field or indicator count to 0.
-- Fix display of weather icon on Forerunner® 735XT.
-- Fix German translation typo.
-- Technical update to CIQ 3.0.11 SDK.
-Add support for Forerunner® 245/245 Music/945 and vívolife.

-### 2.3.2
-- Fix issues with weather and humidity not updating.
-- Technical update to CIQ 3.0.10 SDK.
-Add support for MARQ™ series and vívoactive® 3 Mercedes-Benz.

-### 2.3.1
-- Putative fix for intermittent storage-related crashes on fēnix® 5 series, vívoactive® 3 series and Approach® S60.
-- Update Swedish translation (thanks to fredrikaverpil).
-- Technical update to CIQ 3.0.9 SDK.
-Add support for vívoactive® 3 Music LTE.

-### 2.3.0
-- Increase time font size and revise layouts for all watches.
-- Single line time for vívoactive® HR.

-### 2.2.6
-- Add "Humidity" data field (uses OpenWeatherMap).
-Many thanks to jrmcsoftware for implementing this.
-- Technical update to CIQ 3.0.8 SDK.

-### 2.2.5
-- "Pressure" data field should use historical data, to respect manual pressure calibration on fēnix® 5 watches (thanks to Allalin72 for help with this).

-### 2.2.4
-- Fix issue with move bar not clearing in "Show Filled Segments" mode (thanks to BrettL for reproduction steps).
-- Add "Corn Yellow (Dark)" and "Dayglo Orange (Light)" themes.
-- Add "Pressure" data field.
-- Technical update to CIQ 3.0.7 SDK.

-### 2.2.3
-- Remove need to enter OpenWeatherMap key.
-- Technical update to CIQ 3.0.6 SDK.

-### 2.2.2
-- Fix issue with stuck "key!" if weather key is used before it has been activated.

-### 2.2.1
-- Fix intermittent crash after receiving weather data.

-### 2.2.0
-- Add "Weather" data field: CIQ 2.x devices only, requires free OpenWeatherMap API key (https://openweathermap.org/).

-### 2.1.0
-- Add "Sunrise/Sunset" data field.
-- Read altitude from more up-to-date source, and enable for all watches.
-- Add Croatian date translation (thanks to Kristijan).
-- Russian translation updates, and string fixes (thanks to xgsa).
-- German translation for settings screen (thanks to dragonito).
-- Technical update to CIQ 3.0.4 SDK.

-### 2.0.1
-- Fix crash when changing settings.

-### 2.0.0
-- Russian translation for watch face and settings screen (thanks to xgsa).
-- Display of additional time zone: specify city in settings (CIQ 2.x devices only, in beta).
-See FAQ.
-- Re-enable support for Approach® S60.
-- Technical update to CIQ 3.0.3 SDK.

-### 1.8.1
-- Added "Heart Rate (Live 5s)" data field.
-- Read HR from more up-to-date source.
-- Improved clarity of battery indicator.
-- "Hide Hours Leading Zero" now setting applies to both 12- and 24-hour modes.
-- Technical update to CIQ 2.4.9 SDK, to add support for D2™ Delta, D2™ Delta PX, D2™ Delta S.

 ### 1.8.0
 - Added setting to control number of data fields (0-3).